 An object accessible via HTTP at one or more URIs.
-In Twisted Web, a resource is represented by an object which provides twisted.web.resource.IResource and most often is a subclass of twisted.web.resource.Resource.
-For example, here is a resource which represents a simple HTML greeting.
+In Twisted Web, a resource is represented by an object which provides twisted.web.resource.IResource and most often is a subclass of twisted.web.resource.Resource as a simple HTML greeting.